Using Approvals

 Click in this field to select from Users and Organisation Administrators.
 Note that staff in the role of 'Assessor' cannot be added as approvers as they cannot see others work.

-If you add staff in the role of 'User' and later downgrade them to 'Assessor' then they will not be able to approve anything - as they are now in an 'Assessor' role.
+If you add staff in the role of 'User' and then later downgrade them to 'Assessor' then they will not be able to approve anything - as they are now in an 'Assessor' role.

 The Approval List